Barcode basics: Understanding barcodes and product codes

 - pick items and fulfill orders

 GTINs provide a way for businesses to identify a product.
 This is in conjunction to other identifiers such as:

 These identifiers can be associated with the related product in an inventory management system.
 Having multiple product IDs and descriptions are helpful when looking up an item in a database.

-Barcode inventory management can be a useful tool, especially for those businesses who handle many products, have a warehouse or warehouses, or simply want to reduce the amount of time spent on inventory management while increasing accuracy.
+Barcode inventory management can be a useful tool, especially for those businesses that handle many products, have a warehouse or warehouses, or simply want to reduce the amount of time spent on inventory management while increasing accuracy.
 To learn more about barcodes and barcoding, check out our barcoding and mobile page for how you can utilize barcodes in your business or warehouse.